-Collaboration as a Labor of Shared Meaning
+Collaboration Is a Labor of Creating Shared Meaning

 I have an unusual job title: Curator for Creative Collaboration.
 This is not a position found in most art museums, and you might wonder why our museum has such a role.